jantimon/html-webpack-plugin/README.md

     ```
     If you've set a publicPath in your webpack config this will be reflected
     correctly in this assets hash.

+  - `htmlWebpackPlugin.querystring`: a unique compilation query string
+    (eg: `?6682424b6ad9eb93151b`) that can be appended to the URL of included
+    scripts and css for cache busting.
+Only set if `hash: true` is set in
+    the plugin options.

   - `htmlWebpackPlugin.options`: the options hash that was passed to
      the plugin.
 In addition to the options actually used by this plugin,